NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter3.md

 ---
-title       : How Much Will I Earn? description : This chapter introduces the decision tree algorithm.
-You will learn about random forest algorithm - a variant of the decision tree that improves it and performs better in general.
-Using the random forest algorithm, you will create a model to predict what a person will earn based on their age, education and type of job.
+title       : How Much Will I Earn? description : This chapter introduces the concept of a decision tree algorithm.
+You will learn about random forests, a type of decision tree that improves it and performs better in general.
+Using the random forest algorithm, you will create a model to predict what a person will earn based on their age, education, and type of job.